-- 46. Allocations of capital funding are provided to enhance the learning experience of higher education students at providers, by helping raise the quality of their learning and teaching facilities.
+- 41. Capital funding (as defined in paragraph 10) is provided on a financial year basis and must be used for the purposes intended, set out below.
+The OfS is not permitted to make payments to providers in advance of need and thus providers must use capital grants in full by the end of the financial year (by March) for which they are provided.
+OfS funding must not be used for advance payments to contractors, or other financing arrangements (such as bonds) where payments precede production of goods or delivery of services. - 42.
+Allocations of capital funding are provided to enhance the learning experience of higher education students at providers, by helping raise the quality of their learning and teaching facilities.
 Providers must use capital grants for this purpose, in particular to contribute towards: - a.
 Investment in equipment used in learning, teaching and e-learning, including information technology (IT)-related equipment. - b.
 Acquisition or replacement of premises or infrastructure for learning and teaching. - c.
-Refurbishment of existing teaching spaces, including through IT-related enhancements, such as improvements to internal IT networks or supporting infrastructure. - 47.
+Refurbishment of existing teaching spaces, including through IT-related enhancements, such as improvements to internal IT networks or supporting infrastructure. - 43.
 OfS capital funding must be used for projects that focus on higher education teaching, and may be subject to audit.
 The OfS recognises, however, that it may be neither feasible nor desirable to create ring-fenced boundaries between higher and further education, or teaching and research facilities.
-For example, equipment purchased using OfS capital funds may be used by both higher and further education students or for both teaching and research purposes. - 48.
+For example, equipment purchased using OfS capital funds may be used by both higher and further education students or for both teaching and research purposes. - 44.
 OfS capital grants may be used to contribute towards the costs of a capital project in combination with funding from other sources.
 However, there must be no double-counting in attributing the same amounts of capital expenditure: - a.
 To both OfS grants and income provided by any other UK or EU public funds. - b.
-To both OfS formula-based capital grants and any other OfS capital grants for specific projects. - 49.
-Providers should use capital funding in ways that will improve environmental sustainability, for example, in reducing carbon emissions. - 50.
-All providers that are in receipt of OfS capital funding for financial year 2019-20 must report on their use of that funding.
+To both OfS formula-based capital grants and any other OfS capital grants for specific projects. - 45.
+Providers must should use capital funding in ways that will improve environmental sustainability, for example, in reducing carbon emissions. - 46.
+All providers that are in receipt of OfS capital funding for financial year 2020-21 must report on their use of that funding.
 Details about reporting requirements will be notified separately.
-If the OfS is not satisfied that a provider has used the funds in accordance with the requirements in paragraphs 45 to 49, or as notified separately, it will reclaim some or all of the funding provided.
+If the OfS is not satisfied that a provider has used the funds in accordance with the requirements in paragraphs 41 to 45, or as notified separately, it will reclaim some or all of the funding provided.